August 01, 2018

 Even if it takes you some time to realize your card is gone, most credit card companies are pretty generous about waiving fraudulent charges.
 On the other hand, if you lose your cash while traveling, you’re probably simply out of luck.

 In many instances, whether you’re traveling or at home, it’s easier to use a credit card than cash.
-With a credit card, you don’t have to carry a lot of cash—and you don’t have to carry annoying coins you receive as change that weigh down your pockets or purse.
+With a credit card, you don’t have to carry a lot of cash—and you don’t have to carry annoying coins you receive as

 The convenience factor is further multiplied when you consider that, while you’re abroad, you’ll be dealing with an unfamiliar currency that you’ll be handing back and forth to merchants who may not speak your language.
 By simply swiping or inserting your credit card, you’ll bypass a lot of confusion.